rake-compiler/rake-compiler-dock/README.md

 `x64-mingw-ucrt` should be used for Ruby 3.1 and later on windows. `x64-mingw32` should be used for Ruby 3.0 and earlier.
 This is to match the [changed platform of RubyInstaller-3.1](https://rubyinstaller.org/2021/12/31/rubyinstaller-3.1.0-1-released.html).

-### GNU and Musl
+### Linux GNU and Musl

 Platform names with a `*-linux` suffix are aliases for `*-linux-gnu`, since the Rubygems default is to assume `gnu` if no libc is specified.

 Some C extensions may not require separate GNU and Musl builds, in which case it's acceptable to ship a single `*-linux` gem to cover both platforms.
+We recommend you set up automated testing for both GNU and Musl to determine whether you need to ship distinct native gems for these platforms (see [`flavorjones/ruby-c-extensions-explained`](https://github.com/flavorjones/ruby-c-extensions-explained/blob/main/.github/workflows/precompiled.yml) for an example of how to set up testing pipelines on Github Actions).

+## Linux GNU and Musl: important details

+### Summary

+If you ship `-linux-gnu` and `-linux-musl` gems:

+- Use rake-compiler `>= 1.2.7` to build your gems
+- Recommend your musl users have bundler `>= 2.5.6`
+- Require your linux users to have rubygems `>= 3.3.22` and bundler `>= 2.3.21`

+⚠ DO NOT ship a `-linux-musl` gem with a `-linux` gem.
+See https://github.com/rake-compiler/rake-compiler-dock/issues/117 for more context.

+### Warning about combining `-linux-musl` with other linux native platforms

+After [evaluating many ruby, rubygems, and bundler versions](https://github.com/rake-compiler/rake-compiler-dock/issues/117), we strongly recommend that gem maintainers choose one of the following two options:

+- ship a `-linux` platform gem that works for both gnu and musl systems if you can,
+- or ship both `-linux-gnu` and `-linux-musl` platform gems

+Do NOT ship `-linux` and `-linux-musl` gems together, some versions of bundler or rubygems will not work properly for your users.

+### Warning about required versions of rubygems

-The `*-linux-gnu` and `*-linux-musl` platform name suffixes require Rubygems 3.3.22 or later (or Bundler 2.3.21 or later) at installation time.
-Ruby version 3.1 and later ship with a sufficient Rubygems version, but versions compatible with earlier Rubies are:
+The `*-linux-gnu` and `*-linux-musl` platform gems require Rubygems 3.3.22 or later (or Bundler 2.3.21 or later) at installation time.

+Ruby version 3.1 and later ship with a sufficient Rubygems version.
+For earlier versions of Ruby, here are the versions of Rubygems you should recommend to your users:

 - ruby: "3.0", rubygems: "3.5.5" # or possibly higher
 - ruby: "2.7", rubygems: "3.4.22"